-M1 is an online investment and banking platform for the investor that is serious and maybe has a little more experience.
-Their customization tools could be a little intimidating to some, as they offer up to 60 ready-made different portfolio options.
-From high to low risk and everything in between.
+M1 is a self-directed investing platform for the investor who is serious and maybe has a little more experience.
+Their customization tools could be a little intimidating to some, as they offer more than 80 ready-made different portfolio options, from high to low risk and everything in between.

 Overall, M1 is a great platform for investors looking to customize and automate their portfolio to the max.

 - Read our M1 Finance Review